Below you will find some of the most common components utilized by Gettysburg parents in financing a Gettysburg education.

 Contact your local bank or financial institution for current interest rates and information.

-In 2014, Gettysburg students received over $1.3 million in outside scholarships from their high school community, local and national organizations, or based upon their activities and interests.
+Gettysburg students typically receive over $1.3 million in outside scholarships from their high school community, local and national organizations, or based upon their activities and interests.

 High school students should check with their guidance office.
 We also recommend that students search on Fastweb, a scholarship search tool.